wavey-ai/hush/README.md

 The same template creates the demo UI, Github auth and a self-updating AWS CodePipeline project that applies infrastructure changes via the template alongside any code changes in the repo.
-(The approach of using a self-updating Pipeline has been well tested in our other projects with high velocity teams and is a robust one.)

 The initial deployment should be done from local via the `make app` task, this will create the CodePipeline pipeline.